DiegoBravoTorres/JAC-444/README.md

 # JAC-444
-Series of workshops developed as part of my Computer Programming studies at Seneca College
+Series of workshops developed using the Java language as part of my Computer Programming studies at Seneca College